 But recently a find shocked even our most seasoned veteran.
 While emptying some old books from a bookcase, a Moving Forward employee pulled out a red Stouffer’s frozen dinner box labeled “Escalloped Chicken & Noodles.”
 A frozen food box in the bookcase doesn’t seem that weird.
 People with early stage dementia do tend to put things in odd locations and some of our clients are struggling with dementia.

-It wasn’t the Stouffer’s box that took Theresa’s breath away, it was the contents of the Stouffer’s box.
-It wasn’t escalloped chicken & noodles at all.
+It wasn’t the Stouffer’s box that took her breath away, it was the contents.
+Turned out, it wasn’t escalloped chicken & noodles after all.
 It was money.
 Bundles of rubber-banded bills.
 LOTS of bundles of rubber-banded bills.
-Like, TEN THOUSAND DOLLARS WORTH of rubber-banded, bundles of hundred dollar bills!!!
+Like, TEN THOUSAND DOLLARS WORTH of rubber-banded, bundles of hundred dollar bills!

 Now, that’s one pricey frozen dinner!

 She dropped it like a dead mouse.
 I mean, even touching something like that is scary.
 It feels like all the burglars within 20 miles can hear your heart pounding and read your mind, “I have $10,000 on hand, and I feel vulnerable to a robbery!”

 Oh, great.
 The homeowner was not present and was incapable of making financial decisions.
 The daughter handling the estate lived far away.
 So, what to do with the money now?
 How do we keep it safe?
 Hide it in a drawer?
 The freezer?
 Tuck it in a purse?

 The employee called me, “I’m bringing $10,000 in cash to the office right now.
 I don’t know what you’re going to do with it, but I don’t want it in my house overnight!”

 Like I want it in my house?
 I didn’t sleep too well that night.